-I planned my Spring Break getaway trip to cover one of the last two Via routes that I had not yet ridden, the Malahat from Victoria to Courtney on Vancouver Island.
+I planned my Spring Break getaway trip to cover one of the last two Via routes that I had not yet ridden, the Malahat from Victoria to Courtenay on Vancouver Island.
 I used my Alaska Airline Miles for a room for two on the Starlight to Seattle and coach on the Talgo to Vancouver.
 I called Via for a ticket for their train and they sent it in the mail.
 I choose Pacific Coach Lines to get me to Victoria since they leave from the Pacific Central Station where the Talgo arrives.
-I picked the Swan's Inn in Victoria which just happens to overlook both the Via Train Station and the harbor in Victoria.
+I picked the Swan's Inn in Victoria which just happens to overlook both the Via station and the harbor in Victoria.
 With all that set, I looked for someone to travel with me.
-I asked Marilyn, Anna, Jeff and then Bill Beale my one armed friend from the San Diegans.
+I asked Marilyn Myers, Anna Mandalin, Jeff Hartmann and then Bill Beale, my one-armed friend from the San Diegans.
 With a couple of planning dinners with Bill, it was only days before this trip would begin.San Diegan 769 4/14/2000

-I led Bill to the sleeper Tennessee and upstairs to Room 5.
-Bill was blown away by the room and when he got his first look at the Pacific Parlour Car he was even more amazed, just like my first time I saw it on that trip to Eugene with Bob.
-The Starlight left on time and after Oxnard we sat down to lunch with a couple from Alaska sharing conversation as the Pacific Coast rolled by outside the train.
-I was glad that I had packed my umbrella as at Santa Barbara it was pouring down rain.
-During the smoking stop, I checked out the remodeled Santa Barbara Train Station.
+I led Bill to the sleeper "Tennessee" and upstairs to Room 5.
+Bill was blown away by the room and when he had his first look at the Pacific Parlor Car he was even more amazed, just like my first time I saw it on that trip to Eugene with Bob.
+The Starlight left on time and after Oxnard, we sat down to lunch with a couple from Alaska sharing conversation as the Pacific Coast rolled by outside the train.
+I was glad that I had packed my umbrella as at Santa Barbara, it was pouring down rain.
+During the smoking stop, I checked out the remodeled Santa Barbara station.

-Upper Klamath Lake past by much too quickly and we made the quick run to Chemult.
-I was hoping for snow over Cascade Summit and by Odell Lake my wish had come true as the summit area is still covered with snow and a few new flakes were falling.
+Upper Klamath Lake passed by much too quickly and we made the quick run to Chemult.
+I was hoping for snow over Cascade Summit and by Odell Lake, my wish had come true as the summit area was still covered with snow and a few new flakes were falling.
 I enjoyed the descent down the west slope as far as the Salt Creek Bridge where I napped to almost Springfield.
-At Eugene, we left someone behind who had been on the train and had to be bused to Portland and where they took the Talgo to their final destination.
-From Eugene to Seattle I enjoyed the Pacific Parlour Car with the exception of a walk in Portland and another wonderful dinner.
-We passed the remains of the exploded King Dome right before an early arrival in Seattle.
+At Eugene, we left someone behind who had been on the train and had to be bussed to Portland, where they took the Talgo to their final destination.
+From Eugene to Seattle I enjoyed the Pacific Parlor Car with the exception of a walk in Portland and another wonderful dinner.
+We passed the remains of the exploded Kingdome just before an early arrival in Seattle.
 It had been an excellent Starlight trip and we took the first taxi out of King Street Station to the King's Inn for a well deserved night's rest.

 Mount Baker International 760 4/16/2000